DemmyDemon/demmylock/README.md

-# Demmy's Locking Resource #
+# Demmy's Locking Resource

-`demmylock` is a door locking resource for [FiveM](https://fivem.net/), and is entirely useless without a `cfx-server` running and a FiveM client connected to that server.
+`demmylock` is a door locking resource for [FiveM](https://fivem.net/), and is entirely useless without a `cfx-server` running and a `FiveM` client connected to that server.

 ## Assumptions

 This documentation *assumes* you know the basics of editing `.lua` and `.json` files.
 The syntax of such files is not explained here, but you might be able to guess what to do based on the examples.
 Your server will not explode from you experimenting a little, but you do run the risk of *breaking the locks*, meaning all locked doors *stay frozen in place* and all unlocked doors *are open to everyone*.
 It is highly recommended to play around with this on your test server before actually using it in production.

-## Limitations

-Right now, only 20 doors can be loaded at a time, even if they are in different defined "areas" in demmylock.
-This is being looked into, and will likely be overcome soon.
+It is also assumed that you are familiar with [the vector3 data type](https://docs.fivem.net/docs/scripting-reference/runtimes/lua/functions/vector3/).

 ## Support

 Absolutely no support what so ever is given for this resource.
 If you have an issue with it you are invited to create an issue here on GitHub, but there are absolutely no guarantees that I will do anything about it.
 "How do I..." issues may be closed without comment.

 Feel free to submit pull requests (including against the documentation!) if you have anything to contrubute.
 Feature requests without provided use cases and/or code will be ignored, though.

+All definitions, file formats and procedures are **subject to change without notice**.
+This documentation is **without any guarantees of accuracy**, and the package as a whole **comes with no warranty, and is not to be considered fit for any perticular purpose**.
+See [the license](LICENSE.md) for the legaleese version of this babble.

 ## Why create DemmyLock?